Azure/AppService/_posts/2025-02-04-Announcing-New-Networking-Troubleshooter.md

 ## Try it out

-The new troubleshooter is currently in preview behind a feature flag.
+The new troubleshooter is currently in preview behind a feature flag and limited to Windows and Linux web apps only.
 You can try it now by opening the [Azure portal using this link](https://portal.azure.com/?websitesextension_ext=asd.NetworkTroubleshooterV2%3Dtrue#home).

 If you go to the Networking page, you can get to the troubleshooter directly by clicking **Troubleshoot** in the top bar.